-Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets) or address the poor conditions of an existing route?

-- If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes? - Will the project address the lack of, or need for, active transportation planning?
-And/or does the project address the community concerns about the lack of pedestrian or bicycle safety education in their community? - Will the project address an identified "need" that was identified by the local community, and is it supported by backup documentation/attachments?
+- Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets) or address the poor conditions of an existing route? - If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes? - Will the project address an identified "need" that was identified by the local community, and is it supported by backup documentation/attachments?